A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Single-shot Global Localization: Place Recognition and Pose Estimation

-Though many place recognition methods are rotation-invariant, they cannot achieve translation invariance due to the egocentric modeling process~\cite{sino22}.
-And few of these methods are able to calculate the translation drift between the query and retrieved point clouds.
+Though scan context and its family obtain rotation-invariant descriptors for retrieval, they cannot achieve translation invariance due to the egocentric modeling process~\cite{sino22}.
+Few of these methods can calculate the translation drift between the query and retrieved point clouds.
 To relieve these limitations, scan context~\cite{kim2018scan} augments the query point cloud with root-shifted point clouds.
-And later in scan context++~\cite{kim2021scan}, Kim \textit{et al.} propose the Cartesian BEV-based descriptor for translation estimation.
-RING by Lu \textit{et al.}~\cite{lu2022one} propose a non-egocentric Cartesian BEV-based descriptor with both rotational and translational invariance.
+And later in scan context++~\cite{kim2021scan}, Kim \textit{et al.} propose the Cartesian bird' s-eye view (BEV)-based descriptor for translation estimation.
+RING by Lu \textit{et al.}~\cite{lu2022one} design a non-egocentric descriptor with both rotational and translational invariance.
 Besides place recognition and azimuth estimation, translation can also be estimated with this unified descriptor.